 The coaches thought I’d dropped out of the sky.
 They had no idea I existed.
 They were ecstatic.

 BYU issue on.
 Number 21.
 First team workout in RB 156.

 Some of my friends were playing pick up on our court.

-Soon as we walked in they parted the way.
+Soon as we walked in, they parted like the Red Sea.

 I’d been playing with these guys all summer, I knew all of them.